 If you have a bunion or hammertoe, it can keep you from activities you love, like playing sports or going hiking.
-At Optima Foot and Ankle, with two convenient locations in Redmond and Bend, Oregon, expert podiatrist Laura Schweger, DPM, specializes in diagnosing and treating both bunions and hammertoes.
+At Optima Foot and Ankle, with a convenient location in Bend, Oregon, expert podiatrist Laura Schweger, DPM, specializes in diagnosing and treating both bunions and hammertoes.
 To request your appointment today, call the office nearest you or book online at your convenience.

 A bunion is a bulging, bony bump that develops on the outside edge of your foot, usually at the base of your big toe.
 It occurs when the bones at the front of your foot move out of place, causing your big toe to press up against your other toes.
 Ultimately, this pushes the joint outward, causing pain, swelling, and discomfort.

 The symptoms of bunions vary depending on their size and severity.
 Common telltale signs include:

 As your bunion gets worse, you might also lose range of motion in your big toe.

 Hammertoe is a painful foot deformity that results from an imbalance of the muscles, ligaments, and tendons in your feet.
 Ultimately, this causes your toe to freeze in a curved, hammerhead-like position.
 Without intervention, a hammertoe may lock in place, causing pain and negatively affecting your mobility.